 |Prevention||Education, positive online behaviors, victim support||Making use of robust passwords, maintaining up-to-date software, and exercising caution when sharing confidential information online are all good practices.|

 We live in a digital age where cyberspace is not limited to one's borders but encompasses the entire globe.
 As a result, cybercrime is rising in every country, including India, the UK, USA.
 Due to the continuous development of digital technology, cybercrime's adaptability poses the most significant difficulty.

 Consequently, new cybercrime strategies and techniques are implemented.
-Therefore, cybercrime should be considered a severe crime as other crimes in our country, such as robbery, rape, and murder.
+Therefore, cybercrime should be considered as a severe crime as other crimes in our country, such as robbery, rape, and murder.